akatsuki10b/ByteJudge/README.md

-Run the file setupqueries as admin in mysql to set up the grader initial admin userid: admin password: password
+Run the file setupqueries as admin in mysql to set up the grader.

+initial admin userid: admin password: password